 - a.
 The district will ensure that student access to foods and beverages meet federal, state and local laws and guidelines including, but not limited to: - i.
 USDA National School Lunch and School Breakfast nutrition standards - ii.
-USDA Smart Snacks in School nutrition standards. - b.
-The district will offer students a variety of age-appropriate, healthy food and beverage selections with plenty of fruits, vegetables, and whole grains aimed at meeting the nutrition needs of students within their calorie requirements in order to promote student health and reduce childhood obesity.
+USDA Smart Snacks in School nutrition standards.

-5. Standards for All Foods & Beverages Provided, But Not Sold to Students During School Day The district may provide a list of healthy party ideas or food and beverage alternatives to parents, teachers, and students for classroom parties, rewards and incentives, or classroom snacks.
+5. Standards for All Foods & Beverages Provided, But Not Sold to Students During School Day

+The district may provide a list of healthy party ideas or food and beverage alternatives to parents, teachers, and students for classroom parties, rewards and incentives, or classroom snacks.
 The district discourages the use of food and beverages as a reward or incentive for performance or behavior.